NCIOCPL/ebms/README.md

 with the command `composer create-project drupal/recommended-project ebms4`.
 This page focuses on setting up a `Docker` container for doing development work on the EBMS, with non-sensitive dummy data which can be put under version control.
-For information on installing the EBMS on a CBIIT-hosted server, refer to the [migration documentation](migration/README.md).
+Jenkins will be used for refreshing lower CBIIT tiers from the production server the `scripts` directory contains scripts given to CBIIT for deployment of individual releases.

 ## Developer Setup